 Keeping It Civil

 What can future leaders learn from today’s most prominent scholars and commentators?
 Keeping It Civil is co-produced by the School of Economic Thought and Leadership and Arizona PBS.
 The podcast seeks answers to key questions about the future of American life with fast-paced interviews with scholars and intellectuals.
-Hosted by Joshua Sellers and Henry Thomson.
+Hosted by Henry Thomson.

 About Henry Thomson: